salif/linkita/content/extra-frontmatter.md

 # For the archive.html template.
 section = "_index.md"

+# For the archive.html template.
+date_attribute = "date"

+# For the archive.html template.
+year_attribute = "year"

 # Set only if different from canonical page URL.
 # Default value: current_url